Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Z2WggHmVHGI,,9.6096.md

 ### Transcript

-> in the end it doesn't even matter i love nirvana my favorite band hey everyone my name is jason i'm a
+> in the end it doesn't even matter I love nirvana my favorite band hey everyone my name is jason I'm a